 - China consumes more seafood than the next 10 countries combined

 Despite the size of the Chinese seafood industry and the unique status seafood has in Chinese diet and economy—China is the world’s largest seafood trading country and home to the world’s largest wild seafood processing and re-exporting sector—the industry as a whole lags behind most North American and West European countries from a sustainability perspective.
-There is little consumer awareness or demand for sustainable seafood, government led fisheries reform often faces many barriers, there are few organizations working towards seafood reform, and any work to bring Chinese fisheries and aquaculture operations in line with internationally recognized best practices is few and far between.
+There is little consumer awareness or demand for sustainable seafood, government led fisheries reform often faces many barriers, there is a lack of Chinese organizations working towards seafood reform, and work to bring Chinese fisheries and aquaculture operations in line with internationally recognized best practices is few and far between.

 Stories from the Field: China

 - Global Squid Sustainability Efforts Take Leap Forward

 - Leading Seafood Industry Groups Launch First Sustainable Crab Project in China

 - Agreement Clears Way for Launch of China’s First Comprehensive Marine FIP